cocos/cocos-docs/en/release-node/raw-asset-migration.md

 This is the most common error in the upgrade process.
 Where FOO is the class name of the CCClass you declare, which is the name of the file, audio_bgMusic is your property name.
 You need to find the definition of audio_bgMusic in `FOO.js`, and then modify it according to the following information.
 The following message is assumed to be:

-#### "the use of declaring a property in CCClass as a URL has been deprecated..."
+#### "The use of declaring a property in CCClass as a URL has been deprecated..."

 This means that you specified the `url` type when declaring the `audio_bgMusic` attribute, and that `url` is no longer supported.
 By looking for `FOO.js` in your project, you can find a way to define something like this: